-A second method that offers to guide the subject issues the precept: Observe the significant facts.
-Unfortunately, what can be observed is morely a datum; significance accrues to data only through the occurrence of insights; correct insights can be reached only at the term of a prolonged investigation that ultimately reaches the point where no further relevant questions arise; and without the combination of data and correct insights that together form a virtually unconditioned, there are no facts.
-Such, I believe, is the truth of the matter, but is is an extremee de la company de la comp ly paradoxical truth, and the labor of all the pages that precede can be regarded as a sustained effort both to clarify the nature of insight and judgment and to account for the confusion, so natural to man, between extroversion and objectivity.
-For man observes, understands, and judges, but he fancies that what he knows in judgment is not known in judgment and does not suppose an exercise of understanding but simply is attained by taking a good look at the "real" that is "already out there now".
+A second method that offers to guide the subject issues the precept, Observe the significant facts.
+Unfortunately, what can be observed is merely a datum; significance accrues to data only through the occurrence of insights; and correct insights can be reached only at the term of a prolonged investigation that ultimately reaches the point where no further relevant questions arise; and without the combination of data and correct insights that together form a virtually unconditioned, there are no facts.
+Such, I believe, is the truth of the matter, but it is an extremely paradoxical truth, and the labor of all the pages that precede can be regarded as a sustained effort both to clarify the nature of insight and judgment and to account for the confusion, so natural to man, between extroversion and objectivity.
+For man observes, understands, and judges, but he fancles that what he knows in judgment is not deater alement on aspect of the concrete universe of being but rather a component in the "sirendy out there how real." known in judgment and does not suprose an exercise of understanding but simply is attained by taking a good lokk look at the "real" that is "already out there now."
 Empiricism, then, is a bundle of blunders, and its history is their successive clarification.

 In its sublimest form, the observation of significant facts occurs in St. Augustine's contemplation of the eternal reasons.
-For years, as he tells us, St. Augustine was unable to grasp that the real could be anything but a body.
-When with Neo-Platonist aid he got beyond that view, his name for reality was veritas; and for him truth was to be known, not by looking out, nor yet by looking within, but rather by looking above where in an immutable light men consult and contemplate the eternal reasons of things.
-It is disputed, of course, just how literally St. Augustine intended this inspection of the eternal to be understood.
-Aquinas insisted that the Uncreated Light grounds the truth of our judgments, not because we see that Light, but because our intellects are created participations of it.
-But if St. Augustine's meaning is doubtful, there is less doubt about a group of nineteenth century Catholics, known as ontologists, who believed that the only way to meet Kant's claim that the unconditioned is, not a constitutive element in judgment, but a merely regulative ideal, was to issue under Augustinian auspices the counter-claim that the notion of being was an obscure intuition of God.
+For years, as he tells us.
+St. Augustine was unable to grasp that the real could be anything but a body.
+When with Neo-Platonist aid he got beyond that view, his name for rakit reality was veritas; and for him truth was to be known. not by looking out, nor yet by looking within, but rather by looking above where in an immutable light men consult and contrepemplate the eternal reasons of things.
+It is disputed, of course, just how literally St. Augustine intended the this inspection of the sternal to be understood.
+Aquinas insisted that the Uncreated Light grounds the truth of our judgments. not because we see that Light, but because our intellects are created participations of it.
+But if St. Augustine's meaning is doubtful, there is less doubt about a group of nineteenth century Catholics, known as ontologists, who her believed that the only way to meet Kant's claim that the unconditioned is, not a constitutive element in judgment, but a merely regulative ideal, was to issue the counter out and and auspices the counter-claim that the notion of being was an obscure intuition of God.